novusm/Password-Generator/README.md

 1. Access the webpage where the program is via the URL via your chosen web browser

 2 .
-Click "Generate" on the program and give it a click.
+Click "Generate Password" on the program and give it a click.
 This will kick off the password creation process.

 3. You'll be asked to specify how long you want your password to be.
 Just type in a number between 8 and 128 characters, then hit "OK."